jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-105.md

 Thus, the virtual photons coming from `A` can easily enter through `efg` and exit through `edg`.
 But they can never return through `edg` or exit through `efg`.

-The entire spot consists only of the smallest fragments of the fire-aether.
+The entire coronal hole consists only of the smallest fragments of the fire-aether.
 These adhere to each other, forming small branches.

 The virtual photons coming from `f` thus had to bend the ends of these branches towards `d` in the channels.